 Continuation of MUS 1202 Ear Training I. Includes sight singing, ear training, and dictation.
+A grade of C or higher is required.
 Prerequisites: MUS 1301 and MUS 1202 with a grade of C or higher.
 Spring

-MUS 1301 Theory I
+Theory I

 A review of fundamentals and the study of root-position diatonic triads and first and second inversions.
+Extensive timed quizzes and keyboard applications.
+A grade of C or higher is required.
 Entrance test required.
 Fall

-MUS 1303 Theory II
+Theory II

-Continuation of MUS 1301 Theory I. Includes part-writing procedures, nonharmonic tones, seventh chords, cadences, and chorale harmonizations.
+Continuation of MUS 1301 Theory I. Includes part-writing procedures, non-harmonic tones, seventh chords, cadences, and chorale harmonization.
+Extensive timed quizzes and keyboard applications.
+A grade of C or higher is required.
 Prerequisites: MUS 1301 and MUS 1202 with a grade of C or higher.
 Spring